 - x.
-Actions addressing the processing and marketing of agricultural products in so far as such actions can be considered eligible for funding under the EAFRD. - xi.
-Undertakings whose principal activities include the manufacturing, processing and marketing of tobacco and tobacco products. - xii.
-Public entities: Ministries, Departments, Entities, Authorities, Public Commissions, Public Sector Foundations and similar organisations carrying out a public or regulatory function which does not involve the carrying out of an economic activity, whether or not such organisations are established by law.
-With the exception of commercial undertakings carrying out exclusively economic activity in direct competition with third parties and in which Government has a controlling interest. - xiii.
-Energy Generation, distribution and infrastructure. - xiv.
-The Steel Sector. - xv.
-The Coal Sector. - xvi.
-The Shipbuilding Sector. - xvii.
-The Transport Sector. - xviii.
-The Synthetic Fibres Sector. - xix.
-Undertakings whose principal activities fall under Section K 'Financial and insurance activities' of the NACE Rev. 2. - xx.
-Undertakings whose principal activities fall under Section L 'Real Estate activities' of the NACE Rev. 2. - xxi.
-Undertakings that perform intra-group activities whose principal activities fall under classes 69 'Legal and Accounting Activities' 70.10 'Activities of head offices' or 70.22 'Business and other management consultancy activities' of NACE Rev. 2. - xxii.
-Gambling and Betting Activities. - xxiii.
-Investment to achieve the reduction of greenhouse gas emissions from activities listed in Annex I to Directive 2003/87/EC. - xxiv.
-Actions resulting in training and mentoring activities. - xxv.
-Standard website development and online optimisation that does not include the integration of an online payment or booking system. - xxvi.
-Actions resulting in the development of standard mobile applications do not include the integration of an online payment or booking system. - xxvii.
-Actions resulting in Investment in the decommissioning or the construction of nuclear power stations. - xxviii.
-Actions resulting in investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact. - xxix.
+Energy Generation, distribution and infrastructure. - xi.
+The Steel Sector. - xii.
+The Coal Sector. - xiii.
+The Shipbuilding Sector. - xiv.
+The Transport Sector. - xv.
+The Synthetic Fibres Sector. - xvi.
+Undertakings whose principal activities fall under Section K 'Financial and insurance activities' of the NACE Rev. 2. - xvii.
+Undertakings whose principal activities fall under Section L 'Real Estate activities' of the NACE Rev. 2. - xviii.
+Undertakings that perform intra-group activities whose principal activities fall under classes 69 'Legal and Accounting Activities' 70.10 'Activities of head offices' or 70.22 'Business and other management consultancy activities' of NACE Rev. 2. - xix.
+Undertakings that have the internal capability4 to perform consultancy services. - xx.
+Gambling and Betting Activities. - xxi.
+Investment to achieve the reduction of greenhouse gas emissions from activities listed in Annex I to Directive 2003/87/EC. - xxii.
+Actions resulting in training and mentoring activities. - xxiii.
+Actions resulting in the design and production of advertising material. - xxiv.
+Actions resulting in the decommissioning or the construction of nuclear power stations. - xxv.
+Actions resulting in investment in airport infrastructure unless related to environmental protection or accompanied by investment necessary to mitigate or reduce its negative environmental impact. - xxvi.
 Undertakings engaged in an illegal economic activity.